 Now, on to my blog:

 What is an outlier?
-It is an extreme example of something–the farther ends of the spectrum.
-Merriam-Webster’s has this to say about it: a person or thing that is atypical within a particular group, class, or category.
+It is an extreme example of something–the farther ends of the spectrum or uncommon within a distinctive category or group.

 So what happens if you or someone close to you is an outlier?
-Are you or yours the fattest, skinniest, most painfully shy, overly high strung, too-smart-for-your-own-good, developmentally disabled, etc?
+Are you or yours the fattest, skinniest, most painfully shy, overly high strung, too-smart-for-your-own-good, developmentally disabled, and the like?

 For example, a hyperactive child always seems to be the one creating chaos.
 He/she is soon identified by the group as the troublemaker and becomes shunned, causing distress to the child and its parents.
 Such behavior to get attention is the only way that child understands.
-The situation escalates resulting in him/her being ostracized thus further setting up a perpetuating cycle.
+The situation escalates resulting in them being ostracized even more, thus setting up a perpetuating cycle.

 Being an outlier is particularly hard while growing up.
 One can be stamped with derogatory terms that stick for a lifetime such as: geek, wimp, fatso, beanpole, homo, crazy, ugly, stupid, weird and on and on.
 The medical profession is complicit in the labeling game.
-Although done for “scientific” reasons, diagnoses like: schizophrenic, paranoid, autistic and so forth categorize their recipients and put them in pigeon holes from which it is hard to escape.
-These terms affect future treatment, funding, jobs, eligibilities, etc., and follow said recipient throughout his/her lifetime.
+Although done for “scientific” reasons, diagnoses like: schizophrenic, paranoid, autistic and so forth categorize their recipients and put them in pigeonholes from which it is hard to escape.
+These terms affect future treatment, funding, jobs, eligibilities, etc., and follow said recipient throughout their lifetime.